-Some tips to ensure the ultimate shine and look include:
+Some tips to ensure the ultimate shine and look:

-- A monthly polish will do wonders for extending the life of the boots
+- A monthly polish will do wonders for extending the life of your boots

 - These polish tips are for leather only and should never be used on suede

-If you do not have lemon juice and olive oil, or want to try something different, here are some other ways to spruce up some lackluster footwear:
+If you don't have lemon juice and olive oil, or you want to try something different, here are some other ways to spruce up your lackluster footwear:

 - Use the inside of a banana peel to rub small circles into the leather.
-The oils from the banana restore shine and add nourishment as well as being very good for the environment if throw the peel in the compost after!
+The oils from the banana restore shine and add nourishment, as well as being very good for the environment if you throw the peel in the compost after!

 - A paste polish can also be made by melting equal parts of beeswax, olive oil, and cocoa (or coconut) butter together.
-Allow to set and use this like you would a shop-bought paste polish.
+Allow it to set and use as you would a shop-bought paste polish.
 This is a great alternative as the oils nourish and the beeswax adds a protective coating against dust, water, and grime.

-It is also a very good idea to sprinkle a handful of baking soda inside your shoes while you’re polishing them.
-Leave it in there for a few hours before tipping it out to full deodorise and freshen up the innersole.
+While you're giving your boots a makeover on the outside, sprinkle a handful of baking soda on the inside.
+Leave it in there for a few hours before tipping it out to fully deodorise and freshen up the innersole.